Diagnosed With Cervical Cancer AFTER Being Told Your Pap Smears Were Negative?

 New Evidence Shows Many Labs Are Not Properly Reading Pap Smear Slides & Missing Cervical Cancer Diagnoses

-Were you (or a loved one) diagnosed with cervical cancer which resulted in any of the following?
+Were you (or a loved one) diagnosed with cervical cancer in the last 5 years which resulted in any of the following?

 - Metastatic cancer diagnosis

 AT A GLANCE: The Pap smear test allows women to have their cervical cells screened for abnormal cancerous growth.
 A doctor collects a sample of the woman's cervical cells which are sent off to a lab for microscopic examination.
 But recent evidence has shown that the labs performing the screening (ie. LabCorp), often overwork their technicians by demanding them to analyze 100's of slides per day.
 As a result, the labs often misread the pap smear slides -- negligently reporting a negative pap smear when there are clear signs of a positive result of cervical cancer.

 WERE YOUR PAP SMEARS MISREAD BY THE LAB?

 If you think you may have been affected by this, you may be eligible for financial compensation to cover your suffering and medical expenses.

 Talk to one of our attorneys today.
 We are offering free legal consultations for a limited time.
 Click the button below to request a conversation with our legal team and discover the latest updates in this investigation...